box-lin/librarymanager/README.md

 This Library Management System is equipped with add, delete, update, and search for books.
 The underlying implementation principle of these functionalities is relying on the SQL database operation statements.

+The heaviest side of this project is to stand on the user's perspective, improve the graphic interaction for a better user experience. \

 ## The project folder structure: